davebyrne222/simple-cli/README.md

       exec: echo "Hello, my name is {{ name }}
 ```

-Now, when running the command, a value can be provided for `name` **however**, the behaviour is slightly different
+Now, when running the command, a value can be provided for the parameter `name` **however**, the behaviour is slightly
-depending on whether the command is invoked in interactive mode or not.
+different depending on whether the command is invoked in interactive mode or not.

-In non-interactive mode, the value **must be provided** on the command line: `scli demo.substitution --arg name=Dave`
+In non-interactive mode, the value **must be provided** on the command line using an option: for example,
-except arguments marked optional or with default values.
+`scli demo.substitution -p name=Dave`, except for parameters marked optional or with default values.

-In interactive mode, the value will be prompted for and a user will asked to provide a value.
+In interactive mode, the value will be prompted for and a user will be asked to provide a value.

-## Customising Argument Prompts
+## Customising Parameter Prompts

 ```yaml
 - category: Demo